 Speaking with owners during a Tuesday video conference, Roger Goodell, who is the league’s commissioner, said the NFL is “committed” to completing the league’s current schedule.
 The NFL was not impacted by the virus until the third week of the season concluded.

 As of now, seven teams from each conference will compete in the upcoming NFL postseason, which is scheduled to kick-off next January, with the top seed securing a first-round bye.

 Here are a few more stories to read either later this morning or afternoon:

-That will do it for now, but as always, make sure to smile and think happy thoughts – have a great day, everyone!
+Alright, that will do it for now, but as usual, be well, stay safe, and have a wonderful day, everyone!